 A more energetic variation of the Abel Tasman experience, less congestion, slightly more adventure than the Coastal Track has to offer.

-It’s quite the different walk from the busy highway of the Coastal Track, it’s certainly more physically challenging, maybe that’s why you might often have the huts to yourself, even in peak season.
+It’s quite a different walk from the busy and very social highway of the Coastal Track.
+It’s certainly more physically challenging, maybe that’s why you might often have the huts to yourself, even in peak season.
 And those cosy huts are only $5 a night, not the $32 down where the crowds are massing.

 Worth a look.